 3. Hotels and accommodation: Hotels and vacation rentals often use dynamic pricing to adjust room rates based on occupancy rates, seasonal demand, and local events.
 For example, hotels may offer lower rates during the off-season or weekdays to attract more customers.

-4. Online retailers: Online retailers like Amazon use dynamic pricing to adjust the prices of products based on factors such as competitor prices, customer demand, and inventory levels.
+4. Online retailers: Online retailers like Amazon use dynamic pricing to adjust product prices based on factors such as competitor prices, customer demand, and inventory levels.
 Prices may frequently change throughout the day, sometimes even hourly.

 5. Sporting and entertainment events: Ticket prices for sporting and entertainment events may be adjusted based on various factors such as demand, seat location, and time of purchase.
 For example, ticket prices for a famous sports team may increase as the date of the game approaches and the team performs better in the league.